braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/campaign/create.md

 Braze allows you to track how often users perform specific actions, [conversion events]({{site.baseurl}}/user_guide/engagement_tools/campaigns/building_campaigns/conversion_events/), after receiving a campaign.
 You have the option of allowing up to a 30-day window during which a conversion will be counted if the user takes the specified action.

-Conversion events help you measure the success of your campaign, for example:
+Conversion events help you measure the success of your campaign.
+For example:

 - If you are using geotargeting to trigger an SMS message that has an end goal of the user making a purchase, set the conversion event to a `Purchase`.
 - If you are attempting to drive the user to your app, set the conversion event to `Starts Session`.